The Victorian Government has introduced the ‘Healthy choices: policy directive for Victorian public health services’ (the Policy directive).

 Victorian public health services are encouraged to implement the Healthy choices: policy guidelines for hospitals and health services and the Policy directive across all of their retail food outlets – both in-house and privately managed.
 This includes retail outlets that have food supplied from an inpatient/resident food service, managed by an external contractor.

 The Policy directive is based on the existing Healthy choices: food and drink classification guide and policy guidelines for hospitals and health services for food, with a new requirement for sugary (or RED category) drinks not to be sold, provided or promoted in any in-house managed retail food outlets, all vending and all catering.
-It is now a Department of Health policy that Victorian public health services implement the Healthy choices Policy directive for in-house managed food retail, all vending and all staff/visitor catering, rather than being voluntary guidelines.
+It is now a Department of Health policy that Victorian public health services implement the Healthy choices: policy directive for in-house managed food retail, all vending and all staff/visitor catering.

 For more information on sugary drinks click here.

-The Policy directive will be phased in over two years with staggered requirements for drinks and food.
+The Policy directive has targets for drinks and food.